This post may contain affiliate links.

 For bug bites, you can use up to a 3% dilution for adults.
 Use 1% on kids.

 If you want to make a blend, a hint of peppermint may help with itching (analgesic) and chamomile can be soothing.
 Apply your diluted blend directly to the bite.

 Bug Bite Blend (2.5% blend in 1 oz of lotion, carrier, or aloe vera):

 2 drops Peppermint

 Several studies have been done to evaluate essential oils as an alternative to DEET in repelling insects.
-The most promising oils are oregano, clove, thyme, vetiver, sandalwood, cinnamon, cedarwood, and peppermint oils.
+The most promising oils to deter ticks are oregano, clove, thyme, vetiver, sandalwood, cinnamon, cedarwood, and peppermint oils.
 (Source)